 The Dawning of Laser Cataract Surgery One of the most dramatic breakthroughs in cataract care in the past decade is the introduction of laser cataract surgery, a Medicare-approved procedure that is unsurpassed in precision, accuracy, and safety in multiple areas of the cataract surgery process.
 Unlike conventional cataract surgery performed manually by hand, laser cataract surgery offers surgeons automated laser precision in performing the three most critical components of cataract surgery.
 This allows surgeons to achieve more consistent and optimal cataract outcomes.
 The laser cataract surgery procedure is also helping reduce patient fear and anxiety about having surgery.
-The Ideal Modern-Day Cataract Procedure Depending on your general health and the health of your eye, the ideal modern-day cataract.
-The procedure would be performed using a Femtosecond Laser, using only eye drops for anesthesia and include one of the new premium IOLs to give you the best possible range of vision following surgery.
+The Ideal Modern-Day Cataract Procedure Modern-day cataract surgery can usually restore vision lost to cataracts and can often reduce your dependence on eyeglasses as well.
+Today, surgeons are mainly using eye drops for anesthesia to increase the visual recovery process.
+To give patients the best possible range of vision following surgery, surgeons may use one of the new premium IOLs.
 The good news about cataract surgery today is that there has never been a better time in history to be considering cataract surgery than right now.
 Modern day cataract surgery is safer, more precise and more predictable than in the past and it will continue to improve in the future.

 The Benefits of Outpatient Cataract Surgery

 Most cataract surgery procedures in the United States today are performed in an outpatient setting.
 Outpatient cataract surgery at dedicated eye surgery centers is designed to maximize patient safety, comfort, and convenience.
 Having your cataract procedure in an outpatient surgery center is also the most affordable method of cataract surgery.
 In addition to saving you out-of-pocket expenses, it is also reducing the costs of health care to Medicare and the insurance industry when compared to hospital-based cataract care.
 That's why outpatient cataract surgery has become the standard of care in ophthalmology.

-Inquire as to whether your surgeon will be using 'Topical' (eye drop) anesthesia to perform your procedure or the conventional injection (needle) method.
-Cataract patients also often receive additional medication to help you relax, but remain awake and comfortable during your procedure.
+Cataract patients undergoing surgery in an outpatient facilty also often receive additional medication to help you relax, but remain awake and comfortable during their procedure.

-Main Office (972) 737-1181
+Main Office (972) 403-1110

-9955 Gillespie Dr Plano, TX 75025
+9955 Gillespie Dr, Suite 100 Plano, TX 75025

-Ophthalmology Surgery Center of Dallas

-(214) 750-9288

-10740 N Central Expressway, Suite 400 Dallas, TX 75231
+For more information, please visit: